karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 ![polly-metrics-components-diagram](/img/polly-metrics-components-diagram.png)

 - A .NET WebAPI that makes calls to the https://jsonplaceholder.typicode.com/ API, utilizing various Polly strategies to enhance resiliency during these HTTP requests.
-- The WebApi uses the OpenTelemetry Metrics alongside the OTLP exporter package (``OpenTelemetry.Exporter.OpenTelemetryProtocol``) to send the Polly Telemetry to an OpenTelemetry Collector.
+- The WebApi uses the OpenTelemetry OTLP exporter package (``OpenTelemetry.Exporter.OpenTelemetryProtocol``) to send the Polly Telemetry to an OpenTelemetry Collector.
 - A Prometheus server that retrieves the Polly metric data from the OTEL Collector.
 - A Grafana server, where we can create dashboard panels to visualize the Polly metrics received from the WebAPI.